chanshiyucx/blog/article/008-web-knowledge-base.md

 `display: none` completely removes the element from the document flow, reclaiming its space.
 It's not rendered, is inaccessible to screen readers, and ignores all events.
 This is the standard choice when you need to reclaim layout space, though toggling its state triggers a costly reflow, which is a significant performance consideration.

+### BFC

+> What is BFC (Block Formatting Context) and when is it useful?

+BFC, or Block Formatting Context, is an isolated rendering region in CSS where block-level boxes are laid out according to specific rules.
+Elements inside a BFC don't affect the layout of elements outside it.

+A BFC is created by elements with specific properties: non-visible `overflow` values, `position: absolute` or `fixed`, `float` values, or modern methods like `display: flow-root`, flex, or grid containers.

+BFC is useful for solving common layout issues.
+It prevents margin collapse between a parent and its first/last child, clears floats by containing floated children, and prevents text wrapping around floated elements.

+In modern CSS, `display: flow-root` is the cleanest way to create a BFC without side effects.

 ## React

+## Vue

 ## Workflow